IllusionMods/KoikatsuModdingTools/Assets/Examples/Studio Filter Example/_readme.txt

 Name: Name of the item that will appear in the dropdown menu in game.
 Bundle Path: Asset bundle of the filter texture.
 File Name: File name of the filter texture.

+Filter textures should use "None" for the compression type on the image due to very fine gradients these textures often use.
+The textures are typically small enough that having them uncompressed doesn't add much extra file size.